Irish Employment Permit for Non-EEA Citizens

 How can Total Law help?

-Similarly, if you are not sure which Employment Permit is the best fit for you, our lawyers can have a look at your qualifications and work experience and help you decide.
+Similarly, if you are not sure which Employment Permit is the best fit for you, our team can have a look at your qualifications and work experience and help you decide.

-Call Total Law today on +353 061 518 025 to find out more about how our highly-qualified lawyers can help.
+Call Total Law today on +353 061 518 025 to find out more about how our highly-qualified team can help.

 Comprehensive immigration advice tailored to your circumstances and goals.

 Designed to make your visa application as smooth and stress-free as possible.